-NAFTA provides underground storage of natural gas for SPP (parent company), RWE Transgas, a. s., GDF SUEZ s. a., VNG-Verbundnetz Gas AG, Morgan Stanley Capital Group Inc. and other companies.
+NAFTA provides underground storage of natural gas for SPP (parent company) and other significant international companies.
 NAFTA performs operation services of underground storage facilities of natural gas at POZAGAS (joint venture).

-NAFTA cooperates with OMV Slovakia Exploration in joint exploration and production of hydrocarbons in the Vienna Basin.
+In 2012 NAFTA finished cooperation with OMV Slovakia Exploration in joint exploration and production of hydrocarbons in the Vienna Basin.